 “5.2.1.
 Emission limits applicable over the ESC test-cycle

-5.2.1.1.
-The CO, NOx and PM mass emission limits over the ESC test-cycle applicable to Type 2B dual-fuel engines operating in dual-fuel mode are those applicable to Diesel engines over the ESC test-cycle and defined in rows B2 and C of Table 1 of paragraph 5.2.1. of this Regulation.

-5.2.1.2.
-The HC emission limits over the ESC test-cycle applicable to Type 2B dual-fuel engines operating in dual-fuel mode are the HC emission limits applicable to Diesel engines over the ESC test-cycle and defined in rows B2 and C of Table 1 of paragraph 5.2.1. of this Regulation.

-5.2.1.3.
+1.

 The emission limits over the ESC test-cycle applicable to Type 2B dual-fuel engines operating in diesel mode are those applicable to Diesel engines over the ESC test-cycle and defined in rows B2 and C of Table 1 of paragraph 5.2.1. of this Regulation.”

 Annex 11, section 5.2.2., amend to read: